≪ Go to our review of Toasters

 Ease of Use

 In most of the metrics we tested the Breville scored in the average to slightly above average range.
 Ease of use is where it separated itself from the crowd.
-It shared the top score of 8 out of 10 in this metric with the OXO On, putting it well above the bottom score of 3.
+It earned the top score of 8 out of 10 in this metric, putting it well above the bottom score of 3.

 The crumb tray can easily be removed from the front with one hand, and its deep channel avoids any mess on the way to the trash can.
 All of its controls, except for the shade dial, sit on top of the toaster where they are easy to see.
 LEDs illuminate a ring around the buttons when they are pressed, giving you clear feedback.
 The toast/cancel button glows blue before toasting when pressing it will initiate a cycle, and glows red while toasting when pressing it will cancel a cycle.
 It utilizes a sliding adjuster to select the shade setting, which is indicated by a number of LEDs.
 Those same LEDs function as a countdown clock while toasting.